 From August 2000 when we became an independent company until completion of our initial public offering in April 2006, we financed our operations and internal growth primarily through private placements of convertible preferred stock.
 We derived aggregate net proceeds of \$121.8 million from these private placements.
 In April 2006, we completed an initial public offering of our common stock, consisting of 5.0 million shares at a price of \$9.00 per share.
 After deducting underwriting discounts and commissions and offering expenses payable by us, our net proceeds from the offering were \$40.8 million.
-In January 2008, we completed a second public offering of our common stock, consisting of 4.4 million shares at a price of \$7.07 per share, the closing bid price of our common stock on the date that the offering was priced.
+In January 2008, we completed another public offering of our common stock, consisting of 4.4 million shares at a price of \$7.07 per share, the closing bid price of our common stock on the date that the offering was priced.
 After deducting underwriting discounts and commissions and offering expenses payable by us, our net proceeds from the offering were \$29.1 million.
 We have also received funding from: upfront fees; payments for research and development services and payments upon achievement of milestone events under collaboration and alliance agreements; equipment and building lease incentive financing; government grants; and interest income.
 We began generating revenue from product sales of Inversine in December 2002.
-To date, the net contribution from Inversine sales has not been a significant source of cash and we do not expect it to be a significant source in the future.
+To date, the net contribution from Inversine sales has not been a significant source of cash and we do not expect it to be a significant source of cash in the future.

-In July 2007, we entered into a product development and commercialization agreement and a related stock purchase agreement with GlaxoSmithKline.
-In May 2008, we received a \$500,000 payment from GlaxoSmithKline upon achievement of a milestone event under our alliance agreement related to progress in our smoking cessation program.
-As of June 30, 2008, we had received \$41.5 million in aggregate payments under our alliance agreement with GlaxoSmithKline.
+In May 2008, we received a \$500,000 payment from GlaxoSmithKline under our alliance agreement entered into in July 2007 upon achievement of a milestone event related to progress in our smoking cessation program.
+As of September 30, 2008, we had received \$41.5 million in aggregate payments under our alliance agreement with GlaxoSmithKline.
+Subsequent to the end of the quarter, in November 2008, we received \$1.0 million in payments from GlaxoSmithKline following the achievement in October of milestone events under our alliance agreement related to progress in our preclinical programs in smoking cessation and pain.

-In December 2005, we entered into a collaborative research and license agreement with AstraZeneca.
-In May 2008, we received a \$200,000 payment from AstraZeneca upon achievement of a milestone event related to the development of a product candidate in our preclinical research collaboration.
-As of June 30, 2008, we have received \$32.2 million in aggregate upfront fees and milestone payments and \$17.2 million in aggregate research fees under our collaboration agreement with AstraZeneca.
+In May 2008, we received a \$200,000 payment from AstraZeneca under our collaboration agreement entered into in December 2005 upon achievement of a milestone event related to the development of a product candidate in our preclinical research collaboration.
+As of September 30, 2008, we have received \$32.2 million in aggregate upfront fees and milestone payments and recognized \$19.6 million in aggregate research fees under our collaboration agreement with AstraZeneca.